Aer Lingus says on target to match 2011 profit

-DUBLIN Irish airline Aer Lingus, which is trying to resist a takeover bid by larger rival Ryanair (RYA.I), posted an 18 percent boost in operating profits in the three months to June and said it would at least match last year's profit performance.
+DUBLIN Irish airline Aer Lingus AERL.I, which is trying to resist a takeover bid by larger rival Ryanair (RYA.I), posted an 18 percent boost in operating profits in the three months to June and said it would at least match last year's profit performance.

 The former Irish flag-carrier said yields per passenger were up 5.3 percent compared to the same period last year and revenues were up 7 percent.

 "If current trends continue, Aer Lingus' operating profit, before net exceptional items, for 2012 will be at least that achieved in 2011," chief executive Christoph Mueller said in a statement.
-Last year's figure came in at 49.1 million euros.
+Last year's figure came in at 49.1 million euros (38.3 million pounds).

-Ryanair, the largest shareholder in Aer Lingus with a 30 percent holding, is in talks with the European Commission to clear a 694 million euros takeover bid announced last month.
+Ryanair, the largest shareholder in Aer Lingus with a 30 percent holding, is in talks with the European Commission to clear a 694 million euros ($841 million) takeover bid announced last month.

 The Commission has said it will decide by August 29 whether to clear the deal.

-Aer Lingus AERL.I, in which the Irish government holds a 25 percent stake, reiterated its call for shareholders to reject Ryanair's offer, which it says the Commission will likely block.
+Aer Lingus, in which the Irish government holds a 25 percent stake, reiterated its call for shareholders to reject Ryanair's offer, which it says the Commission will likely block.

 Aer Lingus shares closed on Monday at 1.08, up 14 percent since Ryanair made its bid, but it remains well below the 1.30 euro offer price.